isheegattani/twinforce-ai-onboarding/README.md

 ---

 ### Problem
-New employees often struggle with information overload, inconsistent onboarding experiences, and a lack of immediate support.
+New employees often struggle with information overload, inconsistent onboarding experiences, and lack of immediate support.
 Managers, on the other hand, are stretched thin and unable to offer personalized onboarding at scale.

 ---